 Though rare, it is important for all men to learn about testicular cancer and know what to look for should they experience any concerning symptoms.
 Testicular cancer is highly treatable and usually able to be removed completely upon detection.

-According to the American Cancer Society, there is a 99 percent survival rate for testicular cancers diagnosed in the localized stage and a 95 percent survival rate for all stages of testicular cancer.
+According to American Cancer Society, there is a 99 percent survival rate for testicular cancer diagnosed in the localized stage.
 Early detection is a key factor in survival rates.

 Here are five things you should know about testicular cancer:

 - Males of any age can develop testicular cancer, from infants to the elderly.
-About half of all cases of testicular cancer are in men between the ages of 20 and 34, and Caucasian-American men are four to five times more likely to get testicular cancer than men of other races.
+About half of all cases of testicular cancer are in men between the ages of 20 and 34, and Caucasian-American men are more likely to get testicular cancer than men of other races.

 - Testicular cancer is rather uncommon; a man’s chance of developing it is about 1 in 250 over his lifetime, according to the American Cancer Society.